Hertford Heath: History

 Hertford Heath was once a settlement of the Catuvellauni tribe, before Julius Caesar invaded in 54 BC.

 The original hamlet of Hertford Heath was the southern part of the modern village along London Road, and was in the parish of Great Amwell.
 A separate village and parish called Little Amwell was centred on a village green a short distance to the north of Hertford Heath.
 During the twentieth century the urban areas of the two villages merged and the combined village became known generally as Hertford Heath.

 In 1956 builders laying concrete for the garages in Trinity Road, came across a Belgic grave from about the 40–50 AD period, early Iron Age pottery was discovered and remnants are available to view in the British Museum.

 More extensive historical facts can be found here extrapolated from a note written by Esme Nix of Rush Green (an area nestled in the corner of Downfield Road, Hoe Lane, Gallows Hill and the A10, giving the service station and A10 junction its name.)

 Governance

 Hertford Heath is part of the district of East Hertfordshire and the county of Hertfordshire.
 The civil parish of Hertford Heath was created on 1 April 1990 from the former parish of Little Amwell, which was abolished, and parts of the neighbouring parishes of Great Amwell, Stanstead St Margarets, and Ware.
 The parish is administered by Hertford Heath Parish Council.
 Whilst the civil parish is called Hertford Heath, the ecclesiastical parish which covers the area is called "Holy Trinity, Little Amwell".

-Shops and facilities

-The village has modest amenities including a convenience store, numerous public houses and eateries and a service station.